Category: London pubs

 The London pub that inspired a nursery rhyme

 The Eagle pub is the only pub that is immortalised in a nursery rhyme.
-Pop Goes the Weasel features the lines UP and Down The City Road, In and Out The Eagle….
+Pop Goes the Weasel features the lines Up and Down The City Road, In and Out The Eagle….

 -